Atherosclerosis & Coronary Artery Disease (CAD)

 • Shortness of breath, especially with activity

-• Pain that may spread to the neck, jaw, arms, back, or upper abdomen
+• Pain that spreads to the neck, jaw, shoulder, arm, back, or upper abdomen

 • Unusual fatigue